laulandn/PETSCIIRobotsMac/README.md

 Prints debug info to stdout (or file) so you can see which of the new Mac functions are being called.
 Function names have NOT been changed, so it will still say "SDL" even for the Mac version!

 Added some error checking that was missing in original.

+Big-endian only due to my really brain dumb "raw" asset format storing ints that way, and the image reader function being also dumb...but there is a single "#ifdef 0" you can change if trying to build on little-endian.
+(Not fully tested but will build an Intel Carbon app using XCode on Intel hardware)

 NOTE: There are a lot of duplicate asset files, but you need to run the app with them in the same folder.
 It could be cleaned up a LOT.